softeng-feup/open-cx-a-programmer-odissey/docs/Development-Report.md

 We aim to improve interactions between conference goers using the power of technology by offering them a networking platform where they can find people with similar interests, exchange information and even participate in surveys using a [micro:bit](https://microbit.org) powered smart badge.

 ## Requirements
-This module requires each person participating in the conference to use a micro:bit and requires some information about the user, such as his personal information, his CV and his interests.

-Start by contextualizing your module, describing the main concepts, terms, roles, scope and boundaries of the application domain addressed by the project.

 ### Use case diagram Imcomplete?
 ![Use cases](https://user-images.githubusercontent.com/2162852/67559084-2099d280-f710-11e9-9bbb-42d1b8b58b02.png)